trant8381/chess-dnn/README.md

 3. Go to this website: https://pytorch.org/get-started/locally/.
 4. Select your OS, Libtorch, C++/Java, and choose your build platform.
 5. Unzip the files and put the libtorch folder into external.
-6. In the root perform these commands:
+6. In the root of the repo, perform these commands:
 7.     mkdir build && cd build
 8.     cmake ..
 9.     make